FlekGeKei/NuclearParasites/README.md

 # Tips

-- After inslalling mods by [File Direcrotr](https://github.com/TerraFirmaCraft-The-Final-Frontier/FileDirector) close modpack and start again.
+- After inslalling mods by [File Direcrotr](https://github.com/TerraFirmaCraft-The-Final-Frontier/FileDirector#:~:text=Modrinth%20Mod%20Download-,Previews,-%3B) close modpack and start again.
 It will turn on mods installed by File Director.

-- You may get in your first playing session some artefacts (with clouds) and freezes.
+- You may get in your first playing session some freezes.
 If you get it, restart minecraft, it will resolve it.

 # SOMETHING'S